ropensci-archive/Rclean/joss/paper.md

-provenance is a formal representation of the execution of a computational process (<https://www.w3.org/TR/prov-dm/>), to rigorously determine the the unique computational pathway from inputs to results (Carata et al. 2014).
+provenance is a formal representation of the execution of a computational process (<https://www.w3.org/TR/prov-dm/>), to rigorously determine the the unique computational pathway from inputs to results
+\[@Carata2014\].
 To avoid confusion, note that "data" in this context is used in a broad sense to include all of the information generated during computation, not just the data that are collected in a research project that are used as input to an analysis.
 Having the formalized, mathematically rigorous representation that data provenance provides guarantees that the analyses that `Rclean` conducts are theoretically sound.
 Most importantly, because the relationships defined by the provenance can be represented as a graph, it is possible to apply network search algorithms to determine the minimum and sufficient code needed to generate the chosen result in the `clean` function.